First Citizens BancShares, Inc. research snapshot

 bias Check

-The main AI bias risk is treating the Silicon Valley Bank transaction and buybacks as permanent proof of superior returns.
-The counter-check is whether core net interest income, deposit costs, credit quality, and capital remain durable after purchase accounting accretion fades.
+The main AI bias risk is treating the Silicon Valley Bank transaction, one strong quarter, and the buyback record as permanent proof of superior returns.
+The counter-check is whether core net interest income, deposit costs, credit quality, and capital remain durable as purchase accounting accretion fades, deposit competition intensifies, and the BMO branch integration is absorbed.

 ai Confidence